Board of Directors Updated 1/2/2025

 Director

-Matt Carter, PhD, CCC-SLP joined the IDA-GA Board in January 2024.
+Matt Carter, PhD, CCC-SLP, joined the IDA-GA Board in January 2024.
 Dr. Carter is a Professor in the Department of Communication Sciences and Disorders at Valdosta State University and the Program Director of the Scottish-Rite Literacy Program at Valdosta State University.
 He is an enthusiastic supporter of the dyslexia community and focuses on a multi-pronged approach to improving literacy abilities throughout Georgia and beyond.
 He is a member of the Board of Directors for the Georgia Branch of the International Dyslexia Association and currently serves on the conference committee.
 In addition to maintaining an active teaching load, research agenda, and publication record, Dr. Carter has a successful track record at obtaining grant funding for various literacy-based projects, and he regularly presents at state-wide and national conferences.
 Dr. Carter’s most enthusiastic literacy-related activity is the overseeing of the Scottish-Rite Literacy Program.
 This program provides 100% free screenings, evaluations, treatment, and consultation to individuals of all ages who are experiencing difficulties with literacy.
 When he is not actively engaged in literacy-related activities, you can often find him at a baseball field with one of his six children and with his wonderful wife, Melissa.

 Natalie Colbert-Carpenter